 In February of this year, IEC 60601-1-2, 4th Edition (2014-02) was published.
 Although this document has yet to be harmonized (i.e., recognized by the EU as an EN document), it is anticipated that when this happens, the new requirements will become effective sometime in 2017.
 While the emission standards remain essentially unchanged, there have been some dramatic changes made to the immunity requirements.

 Two areas which will impact most designs are electrostatic discharge and radiated RF immunity.
 Both requirements now have significantly higher test levels.
 For RF immunity, higher levels are coupled with new modulation schemes which could make compliance for analog circuitry considerabley more challenging.
 ESD test levels have also been increased from 6 kV contact and 8 kV air to 8 kV contact and 15 kV air, respectively.
 In addition, it is possible that ESD may now be applied to connector pins on patient-connected ports.
 In the event this testing is applicable, the test level would be +/-15 kV!
 Not only does this break new ground for commercial ESD testing, it does so at what could be a very destructive test level.

 EMC Integrity has the equipment to perform testing to the newer, more stringent levels.
-We can also craft a test matrix which will cover both 3rd and 4th editions, thus saving you time and money.
+We can also craft a test matrix which will cover both 3rd and 4th editions, thus saving both time and money.
 In the event of a product failure, we have relationships with qualified design consultants who have the design expertise to help clients meet these requirements with manufacturable, cost-effective solutions.

 A Trusted Leader Since 1994

 Centrally located between Denver, Boulder and Ft.
 Collins, EMC Integrity, Inc. has been serving the EMC community since 1994.
 In 2006, EMCI relocated to a new state-of-the-art, custom facility where we are able to offer full-compliance emissions and immunity test services under one roof.
 Choose EMC Integrity, Inc. for all your emissions and immunity testing needs.
 We offer: